thomas-j-sell/barebones-twitch-bot/README.md

 1. Clone the repo, unzip it somewhere
 2. Open up a console window and navigate to the directory you unzipped it in
 3. Install requirements with `pipenv install`
-4. Copy & rename `integrations-example.yaml` to `integrations.yaml`
+4. Copy & rename `.env-example` to `.env`
-5. Pop in all your secrets into the respective areas in `integrations.yaml`
+5. Pop in all your secrets into the respective areas in `.env`
 6. Back to the console, `pipenv run python bot.py` to start the bot
 7. Type `!test` in the chatroom to test the bot's working

 **You just installed a basic chat bot for Twitch!** Have fun expanding the bot with more commands!! :D

 ## Bot Interaction
-Right now, you can only interact with the bot via the single command, `!test`.
-You can create similar commands pretty easily, just copy the function and change out the function name decorator arguement...
+Once the bot is connected to a chatroom you can use the command !command to make the bot print out a list of it's available commands.

+You can add commands with the following syntax:

 ```python
 @bot.command(name='likethis', aliases=['this'])